-Nomads will migrate or move from place to place so that they can find adequate food and water for their herds and animals.
-They need to be able to move to the new locations so they can find the best food, water, and climate for their animals.
+Nomads will migrate or move from place to place to find adequate food and water for their herds and animals.
+They need to move to new locations so they can find the best food, water, and climate for their animals.

-The Mongolians nomadic herders we stayed with told us that they moved about 4 times a year.
-So they had a winter, spring, summer and fall camp.
+The Mongolian nomadic herders we stayed with told us that they moved about 4 times a year.
+So they had a winter, spring, summer, and fall camp.

 What percent of the Mongolian population is still nomadic herders?